 Most jurisdictions automatically admit crimes that are thought to involve dishonesty or false statements.
-As a result, courts have endlessly parsed which subset of crimes those might be.
-Still, in many jurisdictions, including
+As a result, courts have endlessly parsed

-&lt;sup>2 Julia Simon-Kerr, Credibility in an Age of Algorithms, 74 Rutgers U. L. Rev. 111, 116 n.20 (2021).
+2 Julia Simon-Kerr, Credibility in an Age of Algorithms, 74 Rutgers U. L. Rev. 111, 116 n.20 (2021).

-&lt;sup>3 See Jeffrey Bellin, Circumventing Congress: How the Federal Courts Opened the Door to Impeaching Criminal Defendants with Prior Convictions, 42 U.C.
+3 See Jeffrey Bellin, Circumventing Congress: How the Federal Courts Opened the Door to Impeaching Criminal Defendants with Prior Convictions, 42 U.C.
 Davis L. Rev. 289, 301-02 (2008) ("As explained by Justice Holmes, the permitted inferential chain is as follows: (i) a felon has exhibited a character flaw that demonstrates a 'general readiness to do evil;' (ii) a failure to testify truthfully is a species of 'evil;' (iii) a person with a general readiness to do evil is more likely to testify falsely than an average witness.") (citations omitted).

-&lt;sup>4 See Stuart P. Green, Deceit and the Classification of Crimes: Federal Rule of Evidence 609(A)(2) and the Origins of Crimen Falsi, 90 J. Crim.
-L. & Criminology 1087, 1092 (2000) ("[C]ourts have struggled to determine if offenses such as embezzlement, larceny, blackmail and extortion should qualify as crimes 'involving dishonesty or false statement'"); see also the federal courts, "all felonies [have been considered] at least somewhat probative of a witness's propensity to testify truthfully" and their admission is subject only to a balancing test.
-This has led courts across jurisdictions to develop a complex jurisprudence dedicated to differentiating the types of crimes that might be more or less probative of truthfulness or untruthfulness.
+which subset of crimes those might be.4 Still, in many jurisdictions, including the federal courts, "all felonies [have been considered] at least somewhat probative of a witness's propensity to testify truthfully" and their admission is subject only to a balancing test.5 This has led courts across jurisdictions to develop a complex jurisprudence dedicated to differentiating the types of crimes that might be more or less probative of truthfulness or untruthfulness.

 The probabilistic rationale for admitting prior convictions as evidence of a propensity for untruthfulness is flawed for a number of reasons.
 As an initial matter, prior convictions are not necessarily the outcome of a well-functioning criminal legal system.
 It is well known that trials have been replaced by an assembly line of negotiated guilty pleas.
 There are numerous systemic inequalities that burden a defendant's ability to take matters to trial.
-Specifically, defendants are often pressured to accept plea bargains in lieu of going to trial.
-A defendant may choose to forego trial for reasons that have little or nothing to do with guilt or innocence.
-Those reasons include lack of financial resources, threats of higher sentences, lengthy waits for trial due to overloaded dockets, detention prior to trial when defendants cannot post bond, and uncertainty about the strength of the prosecution's case against them.
-The disfunction and inequity in the criminal legal system means that criminal convictions cannot be assumed to have a close connection to events on the ground.
+Specifically, defendants are often pressured to accept plea bargains in lieu of going to trial.6 A defendant may choose to forego trial for reasons that have little or nothing to do with guilt or innocence.
+Those reasons include lack of financial resources, threats of higher sentences, lengthy waits for trial due to overloaded dockets, detention prior to trial when defendants cannot post bond, and uncertainty about the strength of the prosecution's case against them.7 The disfunction and inequity in the criminal legal system means that criminal convictions cannot be assumed to have a close connection to events on the ground.

 The connection between convictions and conduct is further attenuated by the realities of plea bargaining itself.
 For example, a defendant may maintain their innocence while accepting a plea.
-Defendants may also accept plea bargains to crimes that have little connection to their actual conduct, often in order to avoid collateral consequences that might come with pleading guilty to crimes that more closely relate to events on the ground.
-These considerations mean that a defendant's prior conviction often is not a reliable indicator of their previous actions, let alone their propensity for truthfulness.
+Befendants may also accept plea bargains to crimes that have little connection to their actual conduct, often in order to avoid collateral consequences that might come with pleading guilty to crimes that more closely relate to events on the ground.
+These